EVMavericks/boteki/README.md

 ## Variables
 Set up variables on the config.py file, also create a .env with discord, modgo atlas and twitter keys.

+## Multi-tenant
+Multi-tenant is supported!

+Steps:
+- Let the bot join Discord.
+- execute !authorize
+- login on twitter and grab the pin
+- execute !pin <pin>

+The pin can only be used one time, so you can leave it, but also delete it.

 ## Functionalities:

 - [x] Connect Discord bot through official API.